Van Jones

-Anthony Kapel "Van" Jones (born September 20, 1968) is an American political analyst, media personality, lawyer, author, and civil rights advocate.
+Anthony Kapel "Van" Jones (born September 20, 1968) is an American political analyst, media personality, lawyer, author, serial entrepreneur and civil rights advocate.
 He is a three-time New York Times bestselling author, a CNN host and contributor, and an Emmy Award winner.

 Jones served as President Barack Obama's Special Advisor for Green Jobs in 2009 and was appointed as a distinguished visiting fellow at Princeton University in 2010.
-He founded or co-founded several non-profit organizations, including the Ella Baker Center for Human Rights, Color of Change, and the Dream Corps.
-The Dream Corps is a social justice accelerator that operates three advocacy initiatives: Dream Corps Justice, Dream Corps Tech and Green for All.
+He founded or co-founded several non-profit organizations, including the Ella Baker Center for Human Rights, Color of Change, the Dream Machine Innovation Labs, and the Dream.Org (formerly known as The Dream Corps).
+It is a social justice accelerator that operates three advocacy initiatives: Justice for All, Tech for All and Green for All.
+Jones is also the co-founder of Magic Labs Media, a producer of the WEBBY Award-winning The Messy Truth digital series and Emmy Award-winning The Messy Truth VR Experience with Van Jones.

 Jones has hosted or co-hosted CNN shows including Crossfire, The Messy Truth, The Van Jones Show and The Redemption Project with Van Jones.
-He is the author of The Green Collar Economy.
-He is the co-founder of Magic Labs Media LLC, a producer of the WEBBY Award-winning Messy Truth digital series and Emmy Award-winning The Messy Truth VR Experience with Van Jones.
-He is a regular CNN political commentator.
+He is the author of The Green Collar Economy and a regular CNN political commentator.

 Jones was formerly CEO of the REFORM Alliance, an initiative founded by Jay-Z and Meek Mill to transform the criminal justice system.
 He was also a longtime colleague of, and advisor to, musician Prince.